Who we are

 2) New antibiotic drugs by repurposing nucleoside analogues in combination with other known compounds.

-The Ultupharma ULT1, ULT2 and ULT3-programmes are currently evaluated as new antibiotics against drug-resistant bacteria.
+The Ultupharma ULT1, ULT2 and ULT3-programmes are currently evaluated as several antibiotics against multi-drug-resistant bacteria.

 The biggest threat to modern medicine

 There is an urgent global need for new antibiotic drugs.
-The spread of multiresistant bacteria is threatening the basis of modern healthcare, and the global antibiotic pipeline is simply not keeping up with resistance spread.
+The spread of multiresistant bacteria is threatening the basis of modern healthcare, and the global antibiotic pipeline is simply not keeping up with the increase in resistance.

 In September 2016 all 193 United Nation members agreed that antibiotic resistance was the biggest threat to modern medicine.
 Effective treatment of bacterial infections is the cornerstone of modern medicine, but the spread of multiresistant bacteria has already started to seriously limit the possibilities to treat life-threatening infectious diseases.
 Antibiotic resistance will also severely decrease the possibilities to perform certain types of surgery, transplant organs or stem cells, use chemotherapy or treatments with biological pharmaceuticals for patients with cancer or autoimmune diseases, etc.